 Sunspots' President - How to hunt a Midwest vacation rental

-(News Item #0206, Published: 04/18/10, ChicagoTribune.com)The Rev. Roland Whitehurst laughed in disbelief when asked about his recent family vacation.
+(News Item #0206, Published: 04/18/10, Author: Kate Silver, ChicagoTribune.com (new field) ~ to be edited)The Rev. Roland Whitehurst laughed in disbelief when asked about his recent family vacation.
 "It was just spectacular," he chuckled.
 "I'm speechless."

 The 59-year-old pastor from Tulsa, Okla., wasn't searching for words because of the location, although Branson, Mo., was nice.
 It was the vacation rental itself (The Deer Pass Lodge) that made his four-day trip so memorable.